 The power of an image, symbol, color, or shape to evoke emotion, and potential connection is fascinating and worth exploring.

-Land, place, and home take a role in my work as I believe our visual surroundings have a deep and sacred impact on who we are and how we interact with our world.
-Narratives, Shared experiences and emotional responses of connectivity and community, are a relief in periods of isolation, whether that isolation is mental, emotional, political, self inflicted, or outside one's control.
+Land, place, and home take a role in my work.
+I believe our visual surroundings have a deep and sacred impact on who we are and how we interact with our world.

 I hold a personal ideal that the art or object itself must be more than compelling.
-It must be well crafted and carry the potential to be considered beautiful or in the least, a vessel of truth.
-This particular approach regarding the craftsmanship and visual intricacies of a work aligns with my own practice as I have found works involving high levels of technical skill aligned with conceptual thought draw in communities outside of arts practitioners, collectors, and academics.
-Though art, as with many other disciplines, encompasses a wide range of possible motives and outcomes, my personal desire is to bring others into the story of the arts.
+It must be well crafted, carrying the potential to be considered beautiful or in the least, a vessel of truth.
 I hope to make space for the arts to be for and about those who may not find themselves naturally drawn to or understanding of artistic practices.
 Why does this seem a worthwhile focus, or at least consideration?
 I simply think we could all use something more to bring us together.